ABOUT THE CARE FARMING NETWORK

 What is Care Farming?

-Care Farming Network advances the therapeutic use of farming practices by connecting new and established agricultural based programs to build capacity, increase quality, and provide technical support.
+The Care Farming Network advances the therapeutic use of farming practices by connecting new and established agricultural-based programs to build capacity, increase quality, and provide technical support.

 Goals of the Care Farming Network:

-Resources the Care Farming Network offers and provides includes:
+Resources the Care Farming Network offers to members:

 - Tools to learn and grow: Technical support, tools, and resources about Care Farms operations, best practices, fundraising, identification of needs, and staffing and volunteer management.
 All free to access and share!

-- A supportive community: The Care Farming Network is a place where Care Farms can come together to actively engage with each other and share knowledge
+- A supportive community: The Care Farming Network is a place where Care Farms come together to actively engage with each other and share knowledge.